What is Blue Carbon?

 What We're Doing

-Our TNC New Zealand Blue Carbon team undertook a feasibility assessment to explore whether blue carbon projects like the ones that have been successful overseas are technically feasible here in Aotearoa New Zealand.
+Our TNC New Zealand Blue Carbon team undertook a pre-feasibility assessment to explore whether blue carbon projects like the ones that have been successful overseas are technically feasible here in Aotearoa New Zealand.
 We’ve also done some early restoration potential mapping for Te Tauihu/the top of the South Island and have begun site selection for pilot studies.
 This involves data collection, hydrological modeling and economic assessments, including quantification of additional co-benefits resulting from the restoration such as coastal resilience, improved water quality and biodiversity enhancement.
 This will help to assess the site’s suitability for blue carbon credits under a voluntary carbon credit scheme.

 To learn more, please contact us at email@example.com.